phalcon/documentation/docs/api/phalcon_acl.md

 ): bool;
 ```

-Do a role inherit from another existing role
+Add a role which inherits from an existing role

 ```php
 $acl->addRole("administrator", "consultant");